Can HIV Pass Through a Condom?

 - There was unprotected receptive anal or vaginal exposure because those acts can carry higher concern.

-- You are spiralling so badly you cannot think clearly, because getting timely sexual health advice is better than losing hours to internet panic.
+- You are within the PEP window and cannot think clearly, because timely clinical advice beats losing hours to internet panic.

 These are the situations where fast, disciplined action matters more than reassurance loops.